tumthinktank/sust_ai_nability/content/prototypes/Team-3.1/index.md

 ---
 ### REQUIRED INFORMATION FOR DISPLAY AND FITERING
-name: Objective Argument Extraction A Neutral Approach to Analyzing Articles #: funktioniert leider nicht
+name: Objective Argument Extraction, A Neutral Approach to Analyzing Articles
 subtitle: An analytical framework for objectively extracting key claims from articles and evaluating their logical coherence and supporting evidence.
 date: "2023-06-25"
 featuredImage: pic2.png #image in same folder as this file
 challenge: Mining arguments